ninjapretzel/HttpFuzzer/README.md

 -- or --
 λ dotnet watch run [StubFolderName]
 ```
+The folder being run should include a file called `spec.json`, which tells the harness what commands to build/run the project.
+"build" is a misnomer, and could be considered "prepare", as the provided command should download any packages needed.
+"run" should just run the application.

+See the [Example Spec](./Harness/spec-example.json) file for a well-formed reference.

 ### Fuzzer:
 1. install the [Primary Requisite Software](#primary-requisites) and add to PATH variable.